The Problem Ankle: Chronic Instability

 If the person has completed the program and is still having problems attempting to return to their favourite activities and they have mechanical ankle instability signs on ligament testing and imaging, a referral to a good ankle orthopaedic specialist would be appropriate.

-The great news is that the most common procedure (Broström-Gould Ankle Lateral Ligament Reconstruction) for CLAI has a relatively short recovery time and high success rates of 85-95%.
-A quick summary of the post-operative timeline for accelerated rehabilitation and recovery is as follows:
+The great news is that the most common procedure (Broström-Gould Ankle Lateral Ligament Reconstruction) for CLAI has a there is a structured post-operative recovery pathway.
+Post-operative timelines can vary.

-• Week 12: return to jogging drills, treadmill assessment, jogging intervals
+Week 12: can progress to jogging drills, treadmill assessment, jogging intervals

-• Week 14-18: return to outside running, agility drills, training and return to play planning
+Week 14-18: may begin outside running, agility drills, training and return to play planning

 If you are experiencing chronic ankle instability and need some guidance, feel free to reach out or book an appointment with our experienced physiotherapists today.